ma-ha/rest-web-ui/html/modules/pong-table/README.md

 	    "cols" : [ ... ]
 	    ...
 	}

+## Expand Details

+Most times it is hard to put data into a table, i.e. if we have a JSON tree type data -- but tables have the advantage of a clear structure.

+The expand data details feature allows you to expand a row to show additional data in non table form.
+A column with a `"method":"expand"` button does thst.

+Example:

+    ...
+    "cols": [
+      {
+       "width": "5%",
+       "id": "Det",
+       "cellType": "button",
+       "method":"expand",
+			 "expand":{
+          "heightMin":"100px",
+          "divs" : [
+             .... (syntax is the same like "list")
+          ]
+       }
+      },
+      {
+       "width": "5%",
+       "id": "ID",
+       "label": "ID",
+       "cellType": "text"
+      },
+      {
+    ...

 ## Table CSS
 You can use the following CCS elements to define thy style of the table: